-Below is a summary of these items and if you have questions, please reach out to us to schedule a phone call or email us: firstname.lastname@example.org
+Below is a summary of these items as well as how to obtain certain access we may need.
+If you have questions, please reach out to us to schedule a phone call or email us: firstname.lastname@example.org

 You are going to want to keep a mileage log (and may need to recreate one from the beginning of the year if you are not already keeping one).
 What needs to be tracked is the following is bulleted below.
 We have also attached a template for you to use.
 Some clients like to use Mile IQ which is fine, but keep in mind it needs to be properly set up (with addresses).
 You cannot just enter a City to City and list “for Business” for the entire log.

 Mileage (You must have a written mileage log even if you claim actual receipts):

 a.
 Year, make and model of the vehicle

 b.
 Starting odometer on January 1st (of the tax year) and Ending odometer on December 31st

 Also, keep in mind that if you are using a personal vehicle for business, you may want to consider obtaining Commercial Vehicle Insurance for liability protection.